dtcenter/METplus/docs/Users_Guide/index.rst

 This User's Guide is provided as an aid to users of the Model Evaluation Tools (MET) and it's companion package METplus Wrappers.
-MET is a set of verification tools developed and supported to community via the Developmental Testbed Center (DTC) for use by the numerical weather prediction community.
-METplus Wrappers is intended to be a suite of Python wrappers and ancillary scripts to enhance the user's ability to quickly set-up and run MET.
-Over the next few years, METplus Wrappers will become the authoritative repository for verification of the Unified Forecast System.
+MET is a suite of verification tools developed and supported to community via the Developmental Testbed Center (DTC) for use by the numerical weather prediction community.
+METplus Wrappers are intended to be a suite of Python wrappers and ancillary scripts to enhance the user's ability to quickly set-up and run MET.
+Over the next year, METplus Wrappers will become the authoritative repository for verification of the Unified Forecast System.

 It is important to note here that METplus Wrappers is an evolving software package.
-Previous releases of METplus Wrappers have occurred since 2017.
-This documentation describes the 2.1 release in May 2019.
+The first release of METplus Wrappers have occurred in 2017.
+This documentation describes the 3.0 release in February 2020.
 Intermediate releases may include bug fixes.
 METplus Wrappers is also be able to accept new modules contributed by the community.
-If you have code you would like to contribute, we will gladly consider your contribution.
 While we are setting up our community contribution protocol, please send email to: `met_help@ucar.edu <mailto:>`__ and inform us of your desired contribution.
 We will then determine the maturity of any new verification method and coordinate the inclusion of the new module in a future version.